DynaMoN: Motion-Aware Fast and Robust Camera Localization for Dynamic Neural Radiance Fields: EVALUATION

 \subsection{Camera Localization Quality}

-Our results on all datasets show a lower trajectory error compared to the state-of-the-art approaches.
-For the TUM RGB-D dataset, the camera trajectory error is denoted in Table~\ref{tab:slam_tum}.
-We compare RGB-D-based and monocular SLAM approaches with our proposed camera retrieval method using only motion masks (MS) as well as using motion and semantic segmentation masks in combination (MS\&SS).
-For the mean value of the trajectory error, our approach performs equally compared to DROID-SLAM.
-However, for the maximum error value our approach performs best among the compared results.
+Our results on all datasets show a lower translational trajectory error compared to state-of-the-art approaches, see Table~\ref{tab:slam_tum} and Table~\ref{tab:slam_bonn}.
+We compare RGB-D-based and monocular SLAM approaches with our proposed camera retrieval method using only motion masks (MS), using only semantic masks (SS) as well as using both types of masks in combination (MS\&SS).
+Looking at the mean value of the RMSE of the translational ATE over all sequences, our approach performs similarly to DROID-SLAM on TUM RGB-D. However, the maximum error value is much lower, which shows that it is less prone to failure when applied to real-world scenarios.
+On the BONN RGB-D Dynamic dataset, our approach outperforms the state-of-the-art approaches in terms of mean and maximum trajectory error for translation.
+Moreover, comparing the RRA, see Table~\ref{tab:RRA}, our MS\&SS-model achieves higher values than DROID-SLAM on the BONN RGB-D dataset, while all methods perform equally well on TUM RGB-D. It can be noted that using one type of mask is usually sufficient to improve over DROID-SLAM.
+In some cases, like the person-tracking scene, where the combination performs worse than SS or MS, the SLAM backbone seems to have too less pixels left for the bundle adjustment.

-Additionally, we evaluate our approach on the BONN RGB-D Dynamic dataset in Table~\ref{tab:slam_bonn}.
-This dataset contains more dynamic scenes compared to the dynamic sequences of the TUM RGB-D dataset.
-On this dataset, our approach outperforms the state-of-the-art approaches in terms of mean and max trajectory error.

-Testing our approach on camera localization datasets we compare our method with DROID-SLAM and COLMAP on the DyCheck's iPhone dataset~\cite{gao2022monocular}, see Table~\ref{tab:slam_iphone}. \approach outperforms DROID-SLAM on the iPhone dataset.
-COLMAP fails to generate camera poses for the majority of the sequences.